antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 - A [.NET runtime](https://github.com/dotnet/coreclr), which provides a type system, assembly loading, a garbage collector, native interop and other basic services.
 - A set of [framework libraries](https://github.com/dotnet/corefx), which provide primitive data types, app composition types and fundamental utilities.
 - A [set of SDK tools](https://github.com/dotnet/cli) and [language compilers](https://github.com/dotnet/roslyn) that enable the base developer experience, available in the [.NET Core SDK](https://docs.microsoft.com/dotnet/articles/core/sdk.md).
-- The 'dotnet' app host, which is used to launch .NET Core apps.
+- The ['dotnet' app host](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet), which is used to launch .NET Core apps.
 It selects the runtime and hosts the runtime, provides an assembly loading policy and launches the app.
-The same host is also used to launch SDK tools in much the same way.
+The same host is also used to launch SDK tools in the same way.

 Workloads
 ---------